stephening/sda-church-donation-tracker/Members/README.md

 This is a companion application to the Donations software, sharing the same database's Donor table.
 This application will allow updates and aditions to the Donor table but does not allow access of visibility to the donations.

-## Keywords

-For those looking at this project as an example for how to implment certain things in a c#/WPF application, the following are some keywords.
-* C#
-* WPF
-  * Reusable custom controls
-  * Dependency properties
-* MVVM
-* Autofac dependency injection
-* CommunityToolkit.Mvvm
-  * Code generators
-    * ObservableObject
-    * [ObservableProperty]
-    * [RelayCommand]
-* SQL
-  * Dapper
-* Logging
-  * ILogging
-  * Serilog
-* Pdf creation
-  * Xps => Pdf with SyncFusion library
-  * Password protected Pdf
-* File IO
-  * System.IO.Abstractions
-  * System.IO.Abstractions.TestingHelpers
-* Screenshots - the main application can run in a special mode where it will use test data and automatically generate screenshots of all the different windows or tabs.
-The primary purpose of these screenshots is for validation and documentation.
-* Unit test
-  * xUnit
-  * MOQ

 ## Projects
 There is a single visual studio solution which contains seven projects.